PeqNP/ays-docs/content/library/ays-api-reference.md

 The functional helpers allow you to define the inputs and outputs of a sensor function.

-Please refer to [How do I Configure a measurement sensor?]({{< relref "library/how-do-i-configure-a-measurement-sensor.md" >}}) for an example of all supported inputs and outputs.
+Please refer to [How do I Configure a monitor sensor?]({{< relref "library/how-do-i-configure-a-measurement-sensor.md" >}}) for an example of all supported inputs and outputs.

 ## `ays.api` - Sensor API